opnsense/docs/source/development/backend/legacy.rst

 ============================
-Using (legacy) plugins
+Using plugins
 ============================

 -------
 General
 -------

-Legacy type plugins are located in the following location:
+Plugins are located in the following location:

 ::